DefinedTerm

 Direct Answer

 The I Ching, or Book of Changes, is a Chinese classic built around 64 hexagrams.
 Each hexagram is made from six yin or yang lines.
-Readers use it to examine change, timing, tension, and possible responses to a question.
+Readers use it to examine change, timing, tension, and possible responses to a question in a specific moment.
+A careful reading compares the primary hexagram, changing lines, and the question itself before drawing a practical conclusion.

 How the I Ching works

 A reading begins with a question and a cast.
 The six lines form a primary hexagram.
-If old yin or old yang lines appear, they change and create a relating hexagram.
+If old yin or old yang lines appear, they change and create a relating hexagram that shows the direction of movement.

-Unlike natal systems such as Bazi, the I Ching focuses on a question, moment, or decision context.
+Unlike natal systems such as Bazi, the I Ching focuses on a specific question, moment, or decision context rather than a fixed birth chart.
+The same person can receive different hexagrams on different days because the question and timing change.

 384